 Reminder: Image pull consumption tiers

 Continuing with our move towards consumption-based limits, customers will see the new rate limits for Docker pulls of container images at each tier of Docker subscriptions starting from November 1, 2020.
 Anonymous free users will be limited to 100 pulls per six hours, and authenticated free users will be limited to 200 pulls per six hours.
-Docker Pro and Team subscribers can pull container images from Docker Hub without restriction as long as the quantities are not excessive or abusive.
+Docker Pro and Team subscribers can pull up to 50,000 container images from Docker Hub per 24 hour period.
 We want our Docker Pro subscription to be the best way for individual developers to work with Docker and our Team subscription to continue to add value for teams to come together as they scale their usage with tools like CI/CD.
-The levels for what is abusive/excessive will be managed with these two goals in mind.

-Excessive usage/abuse of Pro and Team limits will be initially managed through a process where a customer will be informed about the usage overage through email as well as the ability to get usage information in response headers from Docker Hub.
-Continued abuse may be followed with hard restriction in usage.
+Pulls of over 50,000 with Pro and Team subscriptions will be initially managed through a process where a customer will be informed about the usage overage through email as well as the ability to get usage information in response headers from Docker Hub.
 Details about Docker subscription levels and differentiators are available on the Docker Pricing Page.

 Going forward you will see this model extended to other capabilities available from Docker in order to provide maximum flexibility for developers.
 With millions of developers pulling billions of images per month, any change we make to the system has to be considered with our community in mind.
 We appreciate the feedback and suggestions from the Docker community, and we are excited to share more new features with you in the coming weeks and months.